CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 To reboot a  desktop:

 1. Close all programs and ensure you save/close any files to prevent data corruption.

 2. Go to the SD Desktop homepage and select "Go To SD Desktop Management."

-    3. Under "Available desktops," choose the relevant virtual desktop.
+3. Scroll to the end of the page.
+Here, under "Available desktops," choose the relevant virtual desktop.
 On the right side of the same row, click "Options" and then select "Reboot."

 4. Confirm the operation when prompted.
 The process may take up to 30 minutes.

 **Rebuilding a desktop**